AdaCore/gnatstudio/docs/users_guide/extending.rst

-    However, whatever class the method is defined in, the first parameter is always an instance of the class documented in the GPS documentation (in this case a :func:`GPS.Combo` instance), not an instance of the current class.
+    However, whatever class the method is defined in, the first parameter is always an instance of the class documented in the GPS documentation (in this case a :class:`GPS.Combo` instance), not an instance of the current class.

-    In this first example, since we don't have access to the instance of :func:`MyClass`, we also need to store the global data as a class component.
+    In this first example, since we don't have access to the instance of :class:`MyClass`, we also need to store the global data as a class component.
 This is a problem if multiple instances of the class can be created::